amirmohideen/Quest2Specs/README.md

 - **Screen looks blank/teal in VR** — that's expected; the WebXR page doesn't render a scene, it only streams controller data.
 A status panel is shown at eye level once you're in VR.
 - **Hand position feels off after a while** — the two devices' tracking can drift apart over a long session.
-Touch the controller to your Spectacles again and click the joystick to re-anchor.
+Click the joystick again to re-anchor, then fine-tune with the joystick and A/B buttons if needed.

 ---